 IMPORTANT DISCLAIMER

-EXCEPT AS EXPRESSLY STATED IN THIS SECTION 8, ALL SERVICES AND DELIVERABLES ARE PROVIDED "AS IS" WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT, OR ARISING FROM COURSE OF DEALING OR USAGE OF TRADE.
-THE COMPANY DOES NOT WARRANT THAT SERVICES WILL BE UNINTERRUPTED, ERROR-FREE, OR COMPLETELY SECURE, OR THAT ALL DEFECTS WILL BE CORRECTED.
+EXCEPT AS STATED IN THIS SECTION 8, ALL SERVICES AND DELIVERABLES ARE PROVIDED "AS IS" WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED.
+WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT, OR ARISING FROM COURSE OF DEALING OR USAGE OF TRADE ARE INCLUDED.
+NO WARRANTY IS GIVEN THAT SERVICES WILL BE UNINTERRUPTED, ERROR-FREE, OR SECURE, OR THAT ALL DEFECTS WILL BE CORRECTED.

 9. Limitation of Liability